Why Binge Drinking is on the Rise in Canada—and Why It’s So Dangerous

 As drinking becomes not only a way to make merry but a way to cope with stress, it has been increasingly linked to parenthood.
 Terms like “grown-up grape juice,” “mommy drinking” and “using wine to cope with the whine” glibly offer parents permission to soothe the burn of sleep deprivation and anxiety with alcohol.

 While those factors may explain an uptick in the number of people reaching for that first drink, it’s brain circuitry that’s likely responsible for bingeing behaviours.
-A drink puts stress on cells in the brain’s extended amygdala, and those cells release a stress hormone called corticotropin-releasing factor, which fires up the brain’s ventral-tegmental-area neurons.
+A drink puts stress on cells in the brain’s extended amygdala, and those cells release a stress hormone called corticotropin, which fires up the brain’s ventral-tegmental-area neurons.

 In other words, the brain’s reward centre lights up and relays to its owner that taking another drink is a great idea because the more you consume, the greater the reward.
 And because alcohol overstimulates certain parts of the brain, you’re not as likely to consider its impact or to focus on anything other than the immediate task at hand: drinking.
 Your brain circuitry encourages you to crack another beer, even if a sober you would know that it’s time to stop.